diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 2/01 - DOM  Introduction & Selectors.md

 ### The document object

-Every website can be accessed by the JavaScript DOM using the **document** object, which is instantiated automatically when we render the page.
+All web page content can be accessed through  JavaScript DOM using the **document** object, which is available automatically in the when we render the page.